About the Holsteiner Verband

 Elections are held every four years.

-The delegates elected by the breeding districts meet at the delegate assembly in Neumünster twice a year.
+The delegates elected by the breeding districts meet at the Assembly of Delegates in Neumünster twice a year.